LeoHerrmann/timetable/README.md

-## How to use
+## Installation and setup
-I recommend using it the following way:
+I recommend proceeding the following way:

 - Clone or download the files
 - Edit configuration.js to match your schedule and subjects and preferred colors (Sorry, I haven't implemented a more user friendly way yet...)